telerik/kendo-ui-core/docs/web/gantt/how-to/colorizing-tasks.md

 ---
-title: Colorizing tasks
+title: Colorize Tasks
-page_title: Colorizing tasks
-description: Colorizing tasks
+page_title: Colorize Tasks | Kendo UI Gantt Widget
+description: "Learn how to colorize tasks in the Kendo UI Gantt widget."
+slug: howto_colorize_tasks_gantt
 ---

-# Colorizing tasks
+# Colorize Tasks

-The example below demonstrates how to colorize each task based on a condition.
+The example below demonstrates how to colorize each task based on a condition in the Kendo UI Gantt widget.

-#### Example:
+###### Example

 ```html
     <div id="gantt"></div>